webpack-contrib/mini-css-extract-plugin/README.md

 #### `experimentalUseImportModule`

+Type: `Boolean`
+Default: `undefined`

+Enabled by default if not explicitly enabled (i.e. `true` and `false` allow you to explicitly control this option) and new API is available (at least webpack `5.52.0` is required).
+Boolean values are available since version `5.33.2`, but you need to enable `experiments.executeModule` (not required from webpack `5.52.0`).

-Use an experimental webpack API to execute modules instead of child compilers.
+Use a new webpack API to execute modules instead of child compilers.

-This improves performance and memory usage a lot, but isn't as stable as the normal approach.
+This improves performance and memory usage a lot.

 When combined with `experiments.layers`, this adds a `layer` option to the loader options to specify the layer of the css execution.

-You need to have at least webpack 5.33.2.

 **webpack.config.js**